Skip to main content

 Monster Hunter Stories 3: Twisted Reflection Game Cover

 Monster Hunter Stories 3: Twisted Reflection is a single player and multiplayer open world role playing game with fantasy and anime themes.
 It was developed by CAPCOM Co., Ltd. and was released on March 12, 2026.
-It received positive reviews from players.
+It received positive reviews from both critics and players.

 Twin Rathalos, born in a twist of fate.
 Two centuries after a conflict that divided neighboring kingdoms, the drums of war are reignited as twin Rathalos—long thought extinct—hatch from a single egg: an omen of destruction.
 Is there hope beyond the northern border?